cakephp/docs/en/appendices/5-1-upgrade-guide.rst

 Core
 ----

+- ``PluginConfig`` was added.
+Use this class to get all available plugins, their load config and versions.
 - The ``toString``, ``toInt``, ``toBool`` functions were added.
 They give you a typesafe way to cast request data or other input and return ``null`` when conversion fails.